SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/sashbox.md

 The NPM sub-module `@scion/toolkit/sashbox` provides an Angular sashbox component for splitting content into multiple parts, so-called sashes.
 The user can resize the sashes by moving the splitter between the sashes.

 ***
-Click [here](https://scion-toolkit-testing-app.now.sh/#/sci-sashbox) for a demo of the sashbox in our internal test application.
+Click [here](https://scion-toolkit-testing-app.now.sh/#/sci-sashbox) for a demo of the sashbox component in our internal test application.
 ***

 <!--- USAGE --->